 If we’re not constantly aware of what we’re after, what we’re doing and what we’re getting, we will never, ever, ever, ever improve as conductors.
 And if you’re not improving, you’re getting worse.

-I don’t think it’s possible for anyone to be focusing on how they look while conducting and really hearing everything an orchestra is doing at the same time.
+I don’t think it’s possible for anyone to be focusing on how they look while conducting and be really hearing everything an orchestra is doing at the same time.
 We may all just have to accept that there are going to be moments on our videos that don’t look cool.
 One will find other ways, off the podium, to improve them, but at the end of the day, if you look a little awkward, if your posture seems a little strange, if you’re breaking all the rules you learned in conducting school, then that may well be the price you pay for getting the best possible musical result on a given day.
 How do we know if we got the best possible musical result?
 By listening to the orchestra at every second in every rehearsal for years and years, and constantly evaluating whether what you were doing was helping or hurting.

 - It’s not just about how effectively you communicate your ideas and instincts about the music to the orchestra, it’s even more about how compelling, vivid, interesting and, perhaps above all, honest, those ideas and instincts are.
 Any energy or focus that goes into thinking about your next “move” is bound to obscure your inner vision of the music.